brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 Feats are a useful thing for any character, but sometimes a feat can completely define a build.
 Barbarians can benefit a lot from feats, particularly if they’re wanting to do more damage.
 Here are some of the best feats for Barbarians that you can base your build around.

 First, a word on the math.
 Though most of my guides give more general advice, this one uses some hard math to show the results.
-Finding exact calculations for every possibility is very difficult, so there’s definitely some fuzzy math going on here.
+Finding exact calculations for every possibility is difficult, so there’s definitely some fuzzy math going on here.
 Though the calculations are precise, the formulae are generalizations.

 Assumptions:

 1. You take a feat at level 1.
 This means playing as a variant human, or using a popular house rule to allow characters to take a free feat at level 1.
 2. You start with 16 Strength and increase it at levels 4 and 8 to max it out.
 3. This does not factor in critical hits.
-I tried working on that, but honestly, the difference between the builds was very minor.
+I tried working on that, but honestly, the difference between the builds was minor.
 For all builds, critical hits become more effective at levels 9 and 13, when you get Brutal Critical.
 4. Your chance to hit goes up with each tier.
 This is based on general calculations for all classes, because as you go up in level, you usually get magic items that increase your accuracy.
 5. You use Reckless Attack on every turn to give yourself advantage.